14th G-15 summit: Issues

 G-15 nations are united by shared perceptions of global economic issues; and the G-15 provides a structure for working out common strategies for dealing with these issues.
 For example, the G-15 opposes using the international economic and financial systems as political instruments.
 The group condemns the use of coercive economic measures or laws against developing countries.

-G-15 nations have joined together in hopes of escaping from the more polemical atmosphere in other multi-national groups and organizations, such as the Group of 77 (G-77).
+G-15 nations have joined in hopes of escaping from the more polemical atmosphere in other multi-national groups and organizations, such as the Group of 77 (G-77).
 For example, the 14th G-15 summit called for reform of Bretton Woods institutions and examining alternate sources of financing for the developing world.

 Schedule and Agenda

 The summit was a venue for three-way talks between Turkish Prime Minister Erdogan and Brazilian President Lula da Silva and Iranian President Ahmadinejad.
 Their negotiations led to the announcement of a program of exchange in Turkey of Iran's low-enriched uranium for nuclear fuel processed abroad.
 The announcement of a diplomatic break-through was met with scepticism in Western capitals.

 The summit focused on the importance of cooperation in facing the current challenges of food, energy, climate change, health and trade.
-The G-15 agenda included discussions of the Doha Round, intellectual properties and the global financial crisis.
+The G-15 agenda included discussions of the Doha Round, intellectual properties and the 2008 financial crisis.

 The chairmanship of the G-15 passed from Iran to Sri Lanka at the end of the summit; and Sri Lanka will host the next scheduled group meeting in Colombo, the 15th G-15 summit in 2012.